PeterRusznak/hashnode/ckm3qk3ha025ttfs1d1iv3gj8.md

-## Conway's Game of Life on Ethereum
+## Conway's Game of Life on Ethereum based on Randomness provided by a Chainlink Oracle

 ## The Big Picture